jpclipffel/m42pl-core/docs/markdown/commands.md

 * A streaming command may returns more or less than 1 event:
   * If the command filters events (e.g. the `where` command), some events may be discarded.
-  * If the command generate new events from the recivev one (e.g. the `expand` command), new events will be returned instead of the original one
+  * If the command generates new events from the received one (e.g. the `expand` command), new events will be returned instead of the original one

 ### Buffering commands